tailoringexpert/platform/src/site/markdown/development.md

-# Implementierungsrichtlinien
+# Development policies

 ## Dependency Injection

-*   Dependency Injection(DI) ist über Java Konfiguration vorzunehmen.
+* Dependency Injection(DI) has to be performed via Java configuration
-*   Autoconfiguration ist mit Ausnahme der Spring-Data-Repositories verboten
+* Autoconfiguration is forbidden except for Spring-Data-Repositories
-*   Alle Konfiguratonen sind im _tailoring-bootapp_-Projekt abzulegen
+* All configurations shall be implemented in _tailoringexpert-bootapp_-module
-*   Jedes Paket bekommt seine eigne Konfiguration
+* Any package shall have a dedicated configuration class

 ## Webservices
 *	Für Webservices wird der Code-First Ansatz verfolgt.
 Eine wadl ist nicht händisch zu erzeugen.